-- A. Planning Board members shall be appointed by the Town Selectmen and sworn in by the Town Clerk or other person authorized to administer oaths. - B. The Board shall consist of seven (7) members and may have up to two (2) alternate members. - C. The term of each member shall be three (3) years, except the initial appointments which shall be: 2 for one year, 2 for two (2) years, and 3 for three (3) years, respectively.
-The term of office of an alternate member shall be three (3) years. - D. When there is a permanent vacancy declared the Town Selectmen may within 60 days of its occurrence be required to appoint a person to serve for the unexpired term.
+- A. The March 1982 "Establishment of Municipal Planning Board" ordinance is hereby superseded. - B. Planning Board members shall be appointed by the Town Selectmen and sworn in by the Town Clerk or other person authorized to administer oaths. - C. The Board shall consist of five (5) members and may have up to two (2) alternate members. - D. The term of each member shall be three (3) years.
+The term of office of an alternate member shall be three (3) years. - E. When there is a permanent vacancy declared the Town Selectmen may within 60 days of its occurrence be required to appoint a person to serve for the unexpired term.
 Board members shall be eligible to succeed their term of appointment.
 A vacancy may be declared by the voting members of the Board upon the resignation or death of any member, or when a member ceases to be a voting resident of the Town, or when a member fails to attend three (3) consecutive meetings, or fails to attend at least 75% of all meetings during the preceding twelve (12) month period.
 When a vacancy is declared, the Town Manager shall immediately so advise the Selectmen in writing.
-The Board may recommend to the Selectmen that the attendance provision be waived for cause, in which case no vacancy will then exist until the Selectmen disapproves the recommendation. - E. Any member can be removed by the Board of Selectmen in accordance with applicable State Law. - F. Planning Board members are expected to be knowledgeable of laws, ordinances, regulations, and Board policies and to abide by them.
+The Board may recommend to the Selectmen that the attendance provision be waived for cause, in which case no vacancy will then exist until the Selectmen disapproves the recommendation. - F. Any member can be removed by the Board of Selectmen in accordance with applicable State Law. - G. Planning Board members are expected to be knowledgeable of laws, ordinances, regulations, and Board policies and to abide by them.

-2. Organization and Rules.
+2. Organization and Rules